Pantheon - Rome's Ancient Wonder!

 Historical records indicate that the original Pantheon was constructed between 27 BCE and 14 CE, having been commissioned by Marcus Agrippa, an architect and son-in-law of Emperor Augustus.
 After a fire around 80 CE, the Pantheon had to be reconstructed.

 Remarkably, the Pantheon survived the advent of Christianity.
-In 608 AD, Emperor Phocas gifted the building to Pope Boniface IV, who transformed it into a church, and then dedicated to St. Mary and the Martyrs in the 7th century.
+In 608 AD, Emperor Phocas gifted the building to Pope Boniface IV, who transformed it into a church, and then dedicated it to St. Mary and the Martyrs in the 7th century.

 Inside, you are greeted by a vast cylindrical space with Corinthian columns, niches, and a remarkable collection of artwork that has been amassed over the centuries.
+The Pantheon also houses the tombs of several notable figures, including the renowned Renaissance artist Raphael and several Italian kings, adding to its historical significance.

 The Pantheon's design has influenced countless architects throughout history.
 Its dome has inspired structures such as the Florence Cathedral and St. Peter's Basilica.
-Today, the Pantheon welcomes millions of visitors annually, serving as both a major tourist attraction and a place of worship.